JackKenney/cpp-env/README.md

 # C++ Environment

-A C++ project structure for compiling, debugging, and running C++ code using Visual Studio Code.
+A C++ project structure for compiling, debugging, and running C++ code using Visual Studio Code on Unix machines.

 Version 1.0.0